Krishan36/Crypto-Tracker/README.md

 ## Restricted Access

-The Power BI files, Fabric Notebook scripts, and SQL queries in this repository are restricted and not available for public access.
+Power BI files, Fabric Notebook scripts, and SQL queries in this repository are restricted and not available for public access.
 If you would like to request access, please reach out via [LinkedIn](https://www.linkedin.com/in/krishanpatelpbi/).